shuLhan/awwan/README.md

 EOF
 ```

-Inside the $WORKDIR we create the directory that match with our server name
+Inside the $WORKDIR we create the directory that match "Host" value
-and a script file "test.aww",
+in ".ssh/config" and a script file "test.aww",

 ```
 $ mkdir -p myserver